getsentry/sentry-javascript/CONTRIBUTING.md

 ## Running the Test Suite

 You can run all test at once by calling `yarn test` in the project root or in individual sub packages.
+Note that you must run `yarn build` before the test command will work.

 ## Lint

 You can run all test at once by calling `yarn lint` in the project root or in individual sub packages.
+Note that you must run `yarn build` before the lint command will work.

 ## Contributing Back Code